UUDigitalHumanitieslab/digital-atlas/README.md

 The Digital ATLAS of postcolonial Europe visualizes the sites, archives, galleries, museums, monuments, organizations and events, collecting information on postcolonial intellectuals and the main migrant organizations/manifestations in Europe.

+Presented at [Postcolonial Publics: Art and Citizen Media in Europe Ca' Foscari University of Venice, VIU (May 26th, 2022)](https://www.unive.it/data/33113/1/60248).

 ## Before you start

 You need to install the following software:

- - PostgreSQL >= 10, client, server and C libraries
  - Python >= 3.8, <= 3.10
  - virtualenv
- - WSGI-compatible webserver (deployment only)
  - [Visual C++ for Python][1] (Windows only)
  - Node.js >= 8
  - Yarn
  - [WebDriver][2] for at least one browser (only for functional testing)
+ - WSGI-compatible webserver (deployment only)
+ - PostgreSQL >= 10, client, server and C libraries (not used yet)

 [1]: https://wiki.python.org/moin/WindowsCompilers
 [2]: https://pypi.org/project/selenium/#drivers